dogweather/forkful/content/en/bash/good-coding-practices/handling-errors.md

   \ might go sideways and dealing with it gracefully.
 Why?
 Well, it keeps your script\u2026"
 lastmod: '2024-03-13T22:45:00.251400-06:00'
 model: gpt-4-1106-preview
-summary: "Handling errors in Bash scripting is about anticipating where things might\
-  \ go sideways and dealing with it gracefully.
-Why?
-Well, it keeps your script\u2026"
+summary: Handling errors in Bash scripting is about anticipating where things might go sideways and dealing with it gracefully.
 title: Handling errors
 weight: 16
 ---